Sarmad426/AI/0-AI-ML-Basics/AGI/Readme.md

 If you ask an AI to create a new language, without giving it specific words it will give you a version of Esperanto today, in the future, it could build it from scratch.

 OpenAI has a new partnership with the Los Alamos National Laboratory to develop AI-based bioscience research.
-This is more immediate in the fact they want to create safe ways to use AI in a lab setting, but will also likely help formulate plans for when AI can invent its own creations.
+This is more immediate in fact they want to create safe ways to use AI in a lab setting, but will also likely help formulate plans for when AI can invent its own creations.

-Level 5. **Organizations**:
+### Level 5. **Organizations**

     - AI that can perform work at an organizational scale.
     - Handling complex tasks across various domains.